0xSero/partisia-docs/docs/smart-contracts/smart-contract-binary-formats.md

 ## Pbc file format

-The format used by .pbc-files is a section-based format defined as following:
+The format used by Partisia Blockchain files is written as .pbc.
+This is a [section format](#section-format) defined as:

 $$
 \textcolor{mathcolor}{